Adaptive multilevel subset simulation with selective refinement: Problem Formulation and Model Hierarchies

 For simplicity, we will assume that $G$ is a real valued random variable with probability density function (pdf) (with respect to Lebesgue measure) $\pi:\mathbb R\to \mathbb R_+$, which is assumed to be unknown.
 If $\mathbbm{1}_F$ denotes the indicator function of $F$, i.e., $\mathbbm{1}_F(\omega)=1$ if $\omega\in F$ and $\mathbbm{1}_F(\omega)=0$ otherwise, then the failure probability can also be expressed as the integral

 which, for very small $P\ll 1$, will be classified as a rare event.
-Note that the integral in \eqref{eq:P} is equivalent to the expected value {$\mathbb{E}_{\pi}[{\mathbbm{1}_F}]$}.
+Note that the integral in \eqref{eq:P} is equivalent to the expected value $\mathbb{E}[{\mathbbm{1}_F}]$.
 We are interested in applications where not only the dimension of $V$, but also the dimension of the underlying sample space $\Omega$ is high (or infinite), e.g., in subsurface flow simulations where the permeability is described by a spatially correlated random field.
 To estimate $P$, both $V$ and the high-dimensional integral in \eqref{eq:P} need to be approximated in practice.

-We return to the approximation of the above integral in Section \ref{s:rare} and finish this section by formulating an abstract assumption on the numerical approximation of the model $\mathcal{M}$ and of the limit state function $G$, for any given $\omega \in \Omega$.
+We return to the approximation of the above integral in Section \ref{s:rare} and finish this section by formulating some abstract assumptions on the numerical approximation of the model $\mathcal{M}$ and of the limit state function $G$, for any given $\omega \in \Omega$.
 To this end, we introduce a hierarchy of numerical approximations to $G$ with increasing accuracy, namely $G_\ell$, for $\ell = 1,\ldots,L$.